• Skip to primary navigation

 Making a Depression cake is probably one of the easiest things you can do.
 It is one cake I actually enjoy making with super messy kids.
 It's one I even let my baking-challenged sister handle all on her own.

 1. Preheat your oven.
-Grease and flour your baking pan.
-I recommend lightly rubbing the pan with a bit of oil and using cocoa powder to coat the pan.
+Grease and flour your square baking pan.
+I recommend lightly rubbing the pan with a bit of oil (or butter if you don't mind deviating from tradition) and using cocoa powder to coat the pan.

-2. Mix together the dry ingredients together in a bowl.
+2. Mix together the dry ingredients together in a large mixing bowl.

 3. Add the wet ingredients into the dry ingredients.